Offirmo/offirmo-monorepo--2021-legacy/apps/the-boring-rpg/client-browser/README.md

-## 🧙The Boring RPG, reloaded 👨🏻‍💻💰⚔🛡 - web version
+## 🧙The Boring RPG, reborn 👨🏻‍💻💰⚔🛡 - web version

-Source code for the browser game "The Boring RPG, reloaded"
+Source code for the browser game "The Boring RPG, reborn"

 The game is live here: https://www.online-adventur.es/apps/the-boring-rpg/